Stratusolve/svelte-todo-exercise/README.md

 npm -v && node -v
 ```

-Then ensure your command line is in the current directory and install the dependancies using:
+Then ensure your command line is in the current directory and install the dependencies using:

 ```
 npm install